New Zealand cuisine: British Isles settler food

 Nineteenth-century British settlers in New Zealand tried as much as possible to reproduce the foods of their homeland.
-In the early stages of colonization this was difficult as many ingredients were unavailable.
-Pākehā settlers ate native birds and fish, and used local ingredients in substitution for those which were unavailable, for example brewing tea and beer using unconventional plants.
-Most of these innovations were abandoned as the Pākehā population increased and conventional ingredients began to be mass-imported or produced in New Zealand.
+In the early stages of colonisation this was difficult as many ingredients were unavailable.
+They ate native birds and fish, and used local ingredients in substitution for those which were unavailable, for example brewing tea and beer using unconventional plants.
+Most of these innovations were abandoned as the New Zealand British population increased and conventional ingredients began to be mass-imported or produced in New Zealand.
 One innovation which was commonly served on New Zealand tables until the mid-1980s was colonial goose, a stuffed leg of lamb which substituted for goose.
-A major difference between British and Pākehā food was that meat was much more readily available to all social classes in New Zealand.
+A major difference between British and New Zealand British food was that meat was much more readily available to all social classes in New Zealand.
 Whereas in nineteenth-century Britain, labourers ate meat in very small quantities, in New Zealand they could have it for every meal.
 Since meat was a high-status food in Britain, British settlers in New Zealand ate vast quantities of it.

-Like the British, Pākehā have traditionally preferred sweet foods, and a wealth of baking dishes celebrate important occasions, reflected through cakes, scones, muffins and other mainly sweet baking dishes.
+Like the British, New Zealand British have traditionally preferred sweet foods, and a wealth of baking dishes celebrate important occasions, reflected through cakes, scones, muffins and other mainly sweet baking dishes.
 The country's most iconic recipe book, the Edmonds Cookery Book, originally began as publicity material for a baking powder company, and contains a high proportion of baking recipes.

 From Antipodean British fare to Asia-Pacific fusion

 For most of the twentieth century, New Zealand cuisine remained highly derivative of British food.
 Unlike Britain, New Zealand escaped major food shortages during World War II.
 However, demands of the US forces in the Pacific as well as exports to Britain saw meat and butter rationed between 1943 and 1950.
 From about the 1960s, the advent of affordable air travel allowed New Zealanders to travel overseas more easily.
 Many New Zealanders went to Europe on overseas experience where they encountered French and Italian cooking, and also the Indian and Chinese restaurants of Britain as well as the New British cuisine.
 When they returned home they helped create a demand for better-quality food and more variety.
-They also tried to discover what New Zealand cuisine was, experimenting with hangi and gaining a greater appreciation of New Zealand produce.
+They also tried to discover what New Zealand cuisine was, experimenting with hāngī and gaining a greater appreciation of New Zealand produce.

 The United Kingdom's joining of the European Economic Community (EEC) (now the European Union) in 1973 sounded the death knell of New Zealand's identity as an agricultural producer for the British Isles, and the formal cultural ties, including cuisine, with the United Kingdom started to become diluted.
 During this period, certain non-British or Irish European dishes, such as beef bourguignon, had shed the 'ethnic' connotation and entered mainstream New Zealand cooking.
 The 1970s also saw major changes in take-away food with the arrival of the first American fast-food chains: Kentucky Fried Chicken (KFC) in 1971, Pizza Hut in 1974, and McDonald's in 1976.